telunyang/telunyang/README.md

 # about_me
 關於我
 ```
-I have developed projects about web scraping and fine-tuning pre-trained models for years and recently learned data mining and machine learning skills.
-I hope to meet the requirements for industries or academic studies by using what I know and have learned.
+For years, I have developed projects related to web scraping and fine-tuning pre-trained models.
+Recently, I've also acquired skills in data mining and machine learning.
+I hope to fulfill the demands of both the industry and academic research with the knowledge I've gained.
 ```

 ## 個人資訊